Europe To Cut Funds For Poland Over Unpaid Fine - UrduPoint

 There, too, the commission has warned it will recover the fine amount -- currently over 100 million euros -- from Poland's EU funding if it goes unpaid.

-Poland's president, Andrzej Duda, has proposed a law to scrap the Supreme Court chamber in hopes of drawing a line under the dispute, which views the body as undermining judicial independence and rolling back democratic norms.
+Poland's President Andrzej Duda has proposed a law to scrap the Supreme Court chamber in hopes of drawing a line under the dispute.

-But the changes still have to be approved by Polish lawmakers, and legal observers queried whether it was merely a rebranding exercise.
+But the changes still have to be approved by Polish lawmakers, and legal observers queried whether it is merely a rebranding exercise.

-Under the proposal outlined by Duda, the "disciplinary chamber" would be replaced by a different body called the "Chamber of Professional Responsibility" with 11 judges.
+On Tuesday, Warsaw was also taken to task by the European Court of Human Rights, a continent-wide body that rules on alleged violations of the European Convention on Human Rights.

+The court demanded that Poland guarantee a "fair trial" to a Supreme Court judge critical of the country's judicial reforms, Wlodzimierz Wrobel, who is targeted by disciplinary proceedings.

 On the Turow mine deal with the Czech Republic, Poland has agreed to pay the Czechs 45 million euros in compensation in return for Prague withdrawing its complaint.